hassanAwanAlvi/berlin/README.md

-# berlin
+# React Application for Admin App, called berlin

-A react web project for admin
+It is a React project designed specifically for 800*480 7' inches touch screen.